motababravo/wvc-tool/README.md

 			value range: 0000-FFFF

 -d /dev/ttyX:9600	Optional.
-Phisical Serial device path.
+Phisical Serial device path and port speed.
 USB, RS232 etc.
 			If selected, sub argument must be defined, otherwise,
 			Print: "Device path must be defined'.
 			Default is "On", even not selected, with "/dev/ttyUSB0:9600" as a default value.